 In the middle of her set Emeli sat at the piano centre stage and said, 'This is where I know myself and where I am raw.’
 She started with the emotional Clown and she said sometimes we all need to show the Clown in us.
 Next she sang her well loved song River.
 She said she’d had emotional responses to this song and that one young girl who’d never been to a music concert before had said to her that Emeli was 'her river of music.'
 Then she sang a song by one of her main musical influences, Nina Simone, ‘I Wish I Knew How It Feels to Be Free’ which drew positive audience reactions.

-‘We should all speak up and use our voices.’ she said before she sang Read All About It and the audience were delighted when Professor Green came on stage to sing this number one hit song with her.
-Then Emeli returned to the stage in a red dress and with her song Wonder, a song full of light, she got the audience on their feet
+‘We should all speak up and use our voices.’
+Emeli said when she sang Read All About It: and the audience was delighted when Professor Green came on stage to perform for this number one hit song.
+Emeli returned to the stage in a red dress and with her song Wonder: a song full of light when she got the audience on their feet

 Emeli makes the dream her own, but she also takes us with her.
 This was one of my best days too.

 Having followed Emeli's career for five years since 2007, it is both strange and wonderful to see her now on the Big Stage and called the Voice of 2012.
 I remember the intimacy of her Oran Mor gig and how moving her voice was there.